South Carolina Highway 22: Future

+Southern Evacuation Lifeline

+The Horry County road plans RIDE III and RIDE IV are providing funding for the Southern Evacuation Lifeline (SELL), a proposed 28 mi limited-access highway which would start at the western terminus of SC 22 with US 501 and allow a more direct route west from the southern Strand, while simultaneously, along with SC 22, completing a beltway around the Myrtle Beach area.

+Interstate 73

 South Carolina Highway 22 is slated to be upgraded to Interstate standards and eventually become the southernmost terminus of Interstate 73 (I-73).
 I-73 will begin where SC 22 starts at US 17 near Briarcliffe Acres.
 It will then proceed northwest crossing the proposed routing of I-74 (currently SC 31, the Carolina Bays Parkway).
 After passing Conway, I-73 will leave SC 22 at a new interchange to be constructed 2 mi west of US 701, and will then use a new highway to be built between SC 22 and SC 917 north of Cool Spring.
-The "I-73 Intermediate Traffic and Revenue Study" by C&M Associates, dated February 2016, was to be presented to state transportation officials March 24, 2016.
-It included upgrades to SC 22.
-RIDE III, if approved by voters, would also provide funding for the Southern Evacuation Lifeline.
+The "I-73 Intermediate Traffic and Revenue Study" by C&M Associates, dated February 2016, was to be presented to state transportation officials March 24, 2016 and included upgrades to SC 22.